paypal/paypal-js/README.md

 ### Using a CDN

-The paypal-js script is also available on the [UNPKG CDN](https://unpkg.com/).
+The paypal-js script is also available on the [unpkg CDN](https://unpkg.com/).
 The paypal.browser.js build assigns the `loadScript` function to the window object as `window.paypalLoadScript`.
 Here's an example:

 ```html
 <!DOCTYPE html>